cordacademy/cordacademy-template/readme.md

 ### Tasks With Quasar

-When configuring additional tasks, you might be prompted to include quasar.
-This can be found in `lib/quasar.jar`.
+When configuring additional tasks, you might be prompted to include `quasar.jar` which can be found in the `lib` directory.
 Corda unit tests and node driver configurations require quasar to be passed as a `javaagent` VM argument, for example:

 ```
 -ea -javaagent:lib/quasar.jar